Tennessee vs. Vanderbilt College Basketball Game Preview

 If you want to talk inconsistency, meet your 2021 Tennessee Volunteers after kicking in 2021.

-It has been able to win multiple times over the past few weeks, when it cannot get 30% points from outside, but if Wandy can just go out and harass the Vols shooters so they can screw up – this is not allowed in the past 31% of three out of three matches – it has a chance.
+It has been able to win multiple times over the past few weeks, when it cannot get 30% points from outside, but if Wandy can just go out and harass the Vols shooters so they can screw up – this is not allowed in the past.
+31% out of three from three matches – it has a chance.

 What is going to happen